Why You Should Prepare

 You probably have the idea by now, and we could go on for pages.
 Writing the threats down will help you remember them for the next steps.
-There are many threats to your well being that we have not listed on this page, or ranked with our TrueRisk risk analysis system (such as bear attacks).
+There are many threats to your well-being that we have not listed on this page, or ranked with our TrueRisk risk analysis system (such as bear attacks).
 These can be categorized as ‘common sense’ threats or ‘unknown’ threats.

 Common sense threats are threats that are so prevalent, we hope you have already considered them.
-This includes the possibility of a fatal car wreck, developing a debilitating health issue, and losing your job and having financial hardship to name a few.
+This includes the possibility of a fatal car wreck, developing a debilitating health issue, and losing your job, and having financial hardship to name a few.

 Unknown threats are threats not conceivable, or we have such little information on them we cannot judge the risk accurately.
-Don’t ignore you or your family member’s limitations, if you have them.
+Don’t ignore your or your family member’s limitations, if you have them.
 You may have threats associated with disabilities or other personal factors which may also not have made our list.